Boston University: Other campuses

-London Campus
+London campus

 Boston University's largest study abroad program is located in London, England.
 Boston University London Programmes offers a semester of study and work in London through their London Internship Program (LIP), as well as a number of other specialized programs.
 The LIP program combines a professional internship with coursework that examines a particular academic area in the context of Britain's history, culture, and society and its role in modern Europe.
 Courses in each academic area are taught exclusively to students enrolled in the Boston University program by a selected faculty body representing multiple cultural backgrounds.
 Upon successful completion of a semester, students earn 16 Boston University credits.
 BU London Programmes are headquartered in South Kensington, London.
 The campus consists of the main building at 43 Harrington Gardens, as well as three nearby residences to house students.
 This program is open to Boston University students, as well as students at other American colleges.

-Los Angeles Campus
+Los Angeles campus

-In Los Angeles, BU has an internship program for students to study and work in the heart of the film, television, advertising, public relations, and entertainment management and law industries.
+In Los Angeles, the university has an internship program for students to study and work in the heart of the film, television, advertising, public relations, and entertainment management and law industries.
 The program offers three tracks from which undergraduate and graduate students can choose: Advertising and Public Relations, Film and Television, and Entertainment Management.
 Graduated students have the opportunity to continue their education by enrolling in the Los Angeles Certificate Program, where students can choose either the Acting in Hollywood or the Writer in Hollywood track.
 Courses are taught by Boston University faculty and alumni who serve as mentors in and out of the classroom.
 Upon successful completion of a semester students will earn 16 Boston University credits.
 Students who successfully complete the Los Angeles Certificate Program will receive 8 Boston University credits and a certificate from Boston University College of Fine Arts or College of Communication.

-Paris Campus
+Paris campus

 The Paris Center runs several programs, the largest of which is the Paris Internship Program dating from 1989.
 Students take language and elective courses with French faculty at the BU Paris Center, then are placed in internships with French businesses and organizations in the area.
 Students live with host families or in a dormitory for the extent of the semester.
 Boston University Paris also organizes exchange programs with the business school Paris Dauphine University and a yearlong program with the Institut d'études politiques de Paris (Sciences Po).